-If you haven’t read Chapter I of Kate Sarah’s Largesse, click here.
+If you haven’t read Chapter I of Kate Sarah’s novel Largesse, click here.
 This is Chapter II.

 This is a simple truth of human life.
 If one tries to avoid the surplus of fate, death can rest.